State of Illinois

 What should I bring to the hearing?

 You should bring all records or receipts or papers that might help you prove IDHS is wrong, such as written proof of living expenses, income, medical bills, tax receipts and savings or bank account books.
-You or your representative will have the opportunity before and during the hearing to look at all records and papers that IDHS plans to use as evidence in the hearing.
+You or your representative will have the opportunity, before and during the hearing, to examine and obtain copies of all records and papers that are part of your IDHS case record, this includes the right to take notes.

 Your hearing will not cost you any money.
 IDHS may pay you back for the child care costs you had to pay to be able to come to your hearing if you ask to be paid back within 30 days after the hearing.